tisbutaskratch/missing-field-identification/README.md

 8) Update method in account for Ranchers insurance consideration.

 What improvements can be made:
+1) Be more specific about exactly which fields are missing from the Address and the Name section.
+   Currently, the output is insinuating yes, the address and name are required and incorrect, but it can be improved to detail if it is the street, city, first name, last name, etc. that are missing from those types.
-1) More testing for getters and setters.
+2) More testing for getters and setters.
 I Have created skeletons for them, but in general since getters and setters will always pass, I decided to spend my time on logic instead.
 However, I did write tests for the "Policy" object as an example.
-2) PolicyTermMonths can be an enum since we always know what set of values it will be.
+3) PolicyTermMonths can be an enum since we always know what set of values it will be.
-3) Null/Nonnull annotations to method parameters and return types.
+4) Null/Nonnull annotations to method parameters and return types.
-4) Make type enum if we knew all Address types in advance.
+5) Make type enum if we knew all Address types in advance.
-5) Camelcase sec_unit_* variables in Address class.
+6) Camelcase sec_unit_* variables in Address class.

 General notes:
 1) Did not add "suffix" or "plus4" as a parameter in the Address object since it is not in the